quiltdata/quilt/docs/advanced-features/athena.md

 5. Select the "AthenaQuiltAccess" policy from before
 6. Click "Create"

+### E. Attach that Role to Quilt Users
+1. From "Admin Settings", scroll to "Users"
+2. Find the User(s) who need Athena Access (may need to page through or increase "Rows per page")
+3. Set "R

+7. Attach that Role to any Users that need to access Athena

 See [Users and roles](../Catalog/Admin.md) for more details on access control management in Quilt.

 ## III.
 Defining Per-Bucket Metadata Tables in Athena